MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/queryexpression/overview.md

 ## Limit the number of rows

 To limit the number of rows returned, use the [QueryExpression.TopCount property](xref:Microsoft.Xrm.Sdk.Query.QueryExpression.TopCount).
-Without setting the `TopCount` property, Dataverse returns up to 5,000 rows.
+Without setting the `TopCount` property, Dataverse returns up to 5,000 rows for standard tables, 500 for elastic tables.

 Alternatively, specify a number of records to return using paging.
 Don't use the `TopCount` property when you request pages of data.
 [Learn how to request paged results](page-results.md)